So you’ve decided to take the plunge and start a business. Well done you!

 As an adult, the nature of your relationship with family and friends is likely to be such that you only spend a bit of time with them every so often.
 So any negativity from these groups is likely to be sporadic, and in small doses, allowing the entrepreneur to take it in their stride and ‘shake it off’ between visits.
 Most likely, you can deal with these well meaning but negative vibes without having to fire your friends or divorce your parents.

 But if it’s a negative partner you’re dealing with, it’s potentially a much more serious problem.

 On the one hand, if it’s negativity that stems from worry or doubt about the business idea, it could actually be a positive thing; the best relationships are those in which partners complement each other as a team, keeping each other in balance.
 When one is struggling, the other can be strong.
 When one is quick to spend, the other will save.
 When one is chasing every new idea they hear about, the other can be more considered.
-Yin and yang – stronger together.
+Yin and yang – harmonious balance through dynamic tension.